cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

       joined together, proceeding from left to right.
-      If the left hand side of a concatenation is a text string, the joining operation results in a text string, and that result needs to be valid UTF-8.
+      If the left hand side of a concatenation is a text string, the joining operation results in a text string, and that result needs to be valid UTF-8 except for implementations that support and are enabled for generation/ingestion of EDN for CBOR data items that are well-formed but not valid.
       If the left hand side is a byte string, the right hand side also needs to be a byte string.
     * Some of the strings may be app-strings.